Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

 ## Procedure

-Upload ceph container images into nexus.
+Upload Ceph container images into nexus.

 1. (`ncn-m001#`) Copy `/usr/share/doc/csm/scripts/upload_ceph_images_to_nexus.sh` to **the node being rebuilt** and execute it.